Dave864/Hex_Summons/README.md

 Spells and some techniques are dependent on the elemental alignment of a player character.
 A player character's elemental alignment is determined by the number of wisps set to them of a specific element, as well as their original elemental alignment.
 - *Note: A player's base alignment will probably be worth more than one.*

+### Equipment & Items

+Items are consumables that fully replenish after a combat encounter has ended.
+These include health restoration, status curing, or damaging actions.

 ### Range and Effect Areas